stmar89/AlgEt/doc/UserManualAlgEtQ.md

 # Weak equivalence classes
  Let $R$ be an order $I$ and $J$ be fractional $R$-ideals in an étale algebra $A$ over $\mathbb{Q}$.
 Then the following statements are equivalent:
  - $I_{\mathfrak{p}} \simeq J_{\mathfrak{p}}$ as $R_{\mathfrak{p}}$- modules for every maximal ideal $\mathfrak{p}$ of $R$.
  - $I_p \simeq J_p$ as $R_p$- modules for every rational prime $p$.
  - $1 \in (I:J)(J:I)$.
  - $I$ and $J$ have the same multiplicator ring, say $S$, and $(I:J)$ is an invertible fractional $S$-ideal.
  - $I$ and $J$ have the same multiplicator ring, say $S$, and $(J:I)$ is an invertible fractional $S$-ideal.
  If the previous conditions hold, one says that $I$ and $J$ are `weakly equivalent`.
  This is an equivalence relation.

- Note that if $I$ is an order, then $J$ is weakly equivalent to $I$ if and only if $J$ is an invertible $I$-ideal.
+<br> Note that if $I$ is an order, then $J$ is weakly equivalent to $I$ if and only if $J$ is an invertible $I$-ideal.
 If both $I$ and $J$ are orders then they are weakly equivalent if and only if they are equal.

- In the literature, the same notion sometimes goes under the name `local isomorphism`.
+<br> In the literature, the same notion sometimes goes under the name `local isomorphism`.
  Reference: Stefano Marseglia, "Local isomorphism classes of fractional ideals of orders in étale algebras", Journal of Algebra 673 (2025), 77-102.
 <pre><b> IsWeakEquivalent</b>(I::AlgEtQIdl,J::AlgEtQIdl)->BoolElt</pre><pre><b> IsWeakEquivalent</b>(O1::AlgEtQOrd,O2::AlgEtQOrd)->BoolElt</pre><pre><b> IsWeakEquivalent</b>(O::AlgEtQOrd,J::AlgEtQIdl)->BoolElt</pre><pre><b> IsWeakEquivalent</b>(J::AlgEtQIdl,O::AlgEtQOrd)->BoolElt</pre><pre><b> IsWeaklyEquivalent</b>(I::AlgEtQIdl,J::AlgEtQIdl)->BoolElt</pre><pre><b> IsWeaklyEquivalent</b>(O1::AlgEtQOrd,O2::AlgEtQOrd)->BoolElt</pre><pre><b> IsWeaklyEquivalent</b>(O::AlgEtQOrd,J::AlgEtQIdl)->BoolElt</pre><pre><b> IsWeaklyEquivalent</b>(J::AlgEtQIdl,O::AlgEtQOrd)->BoolElt</pre>
  Given fractional ideals $I$ and $J$, returns whether they are weakly equivalent.
 The fractional ideals are no required to be defined over the same order.}
 # Weak equivalence class monoid
  Let $R$ be an order in an étale algebra over $\mathbb{Q}$.
 Then ideal multiplication induces a commutative monoid structure on the set of weak equivalence classes of fractional $R$-ideals called the `weak equivalence class monoid` of $R$.
 This commutative monoid, which we denote by $\mathcal{W}(R)$, is finite and has unit element given by the class of $R$.

- In MAGMA, there are two ways of computing $\mathcal{W}(R)$.
+<br> In MAGMA, there are two ways of computing $\mathcal{W}(R)$.
 The first returns if as a sequence of representatives of the classes.
 The second one returns it as an abstract commutative monoid, each element representing a class, together with a map returning a representative of each class.
 Further details will be given in the next subsections.
 ## Weak equivalence class monoid as a sequence of representatives.
  Since the multiplicator ring is an invariant of the weak equivalence class of a fractional $R$-ideal, we have a partitioning $\mathcal{W}(R) = \bigsqcup_S \mathcal{W}_S(R)$, where the disjoint union is taken over the overorders $S$ of $R$ and $\mathcal{W}_S(R)$ is the subset of $\mathcal{W}(R)$ consisting of the weak equivalence classes of fractional $R$-ideals with multiplicator ring $S$.
  Let $S$ be an overorder of $R$.
 If $S$ is Gorenstein then $\mathcal{W}_S(R)$ consists only of the class defined by $S$.
 If $S$ has Cohen-Macaulay type $2$ and $\mathfrak{p}$ is a prime of $S$, then each fractional $R$-ideal $I$ with multiplicator ring $S$ satisfies either $I_\mathfrak{p} \simeq S_\mathfrak{p}$ or $I_\mathfrak{p} \simeq S^t_\mathfrak{p}$.
 The second possibility occurs precisely when $S$ has Cohen-Macaulay type $2$ at the primes $\mathfrak{p}$.
 This classification results provide a very efficient method to compute $\mathcal{W}_S(R)$ for orders $S$ with Cohen-Macaulay type $\leq 2$.
 For the general case, an algorithm that includes a more expensive enumeration step is provided.

- For further details, see:
+<br> For further details, see:
  - Stefano Marseglia, "Cohen-Macaulay type of orders, generators and ideal classes", Journal of Algebra 658 (2024), 247-276.
  - Stefano Marseglia, "Local isomorphism classes of fractional ideals of orders in étale algebras", Journal of Algebra 673 (2025), 77-102.
 <pre><b> WeakEquivalenceClassesWithPrescribedMultiplicatorRing</b>(S::AlgEtQOrd) -> SeqEnum[AlgEtQIdl]</pre><pre><b> WKICM_bar</b>(S::AlgEtQOrd) -> SeqEnum[AlgEtQIdl]</pre>